secondo-database/secondo/WebUI/README.md

 - **Reading** (`app/table.py`): `(rel (tuple ((Name Type)…)))` becomes typed columns and rows.
 Atomic values arrive as JSON numbers/booleans/strings;
   anything else (a point, a region, an mpoint) as its nested-list text, which is what `AttributeFormatter.fromListExprToString` shows in the Java GUI.
-Rows and cells are capped and the payload says when it capped them, so `query Trains` reports a truncated table instead of pushing megabytes at the browser.
+Cells are clipped at `MAX_CELL_CHARS`, and an *ad-hoc* result — a join, a projection — is capped at `MAX_ROWS` rows, so `query Trains` reports a truncated table instead of pushing megabytes at the browser.
+A stored relation is not capped;
+  it is paged (below).
+- **A relation is read a page at a time** (`/api/table/load`).
+The page is cut server-side, inside the command the backend writes: `head[n]` alone for the first page, and `addcounter[RowNo, 1] filter[.RowNo > offset] head[n] remove[RowNo]` for any other, since SECONDO has no `skip`. `head` ends the scan once the page is full, so a page costs `offset + limit` tuples read and `limit` transferred, and neither the server nor the browser ever holds the whole relation.
+The pager under the grid steps through it; `rows per page` is clamped to `MAX_ROWS`.
+The row *total* comes from a separate `query <Rel> feed [filter…] count`, which is a full scan — so it is asked for only when it can have changed (opening the table, and saving), and carried over otherwise.
+  The paging operators go **after** `addid`, so the tuple identifiers are the stored ones on every page.
+This is why a **filter box narrows the page while a column header sorts the relation**: `sortby` is part of the command and reorders all of it, whereas the free-text filter is applied in the browser to the rows on screen.
 - **Editing** (`app/updates.py`) uses the operators of `Javagui/viewer/update2/CommandGenerator.java`. `✎ edit` reloads the relation
-  through `query <Rel> feed addid consume`, because the `TID` that `addid` appends is what every change is addressed by — a derived result (a filter, a join) has none and stays read-only.
+  through `query <Rel> feed addid … consume`, because the `TID` that `addid` appends is what every change is addressed by — a derived result (a filter, a join) has none and stays read-only.
 Cell edits, `+ row` and row deletions accumulate as pending changes keyed by TID (so sorting and filtering the grid cannot move an edit onto another tuple) until one **save** applies them as `inserttuple` / `updatebyid` / `deletebyid`.
+Keying by TID is also what lets pending changes **span pages**: an edit made on page 1 is still addressed to the same tuple after paging to page 3, and one save writes both.
 - **Indexes are maintained with the data.** SECONDO does not keep them in step by itself, so every command is wrapped in `insert/delete/updatebtree` (and the rtree equivalents) for each `<Rel>_<Attr>` index found via `list objects` —